EirEoin/Battleship/README.md

 ## Bugs
 Solved Bugs
 - When I wrote the project I had syntax errors until I fixed them by revising past challenges.
+- I passed the code through pep8 and returned to my project to fix the errors such as 'whitespace' and 'line too long'

 Remaining Bugs
 - No bugs remaining